billbrod/spatial-frequency-preferences/README.md

    (this is about 5GB). *NOTE*: this is not required if you have already downloaded the full `preprocessed` data set from [OpenNeuro](https://openneuro.org/datasets/ds003812/).
-2. Run `snakemake -k -j N reports/paper_figures/fig-SXX.svg --allowed-rules` (where again the number must be 0-padded) to create a single supplemental figure or `cat reports/figure_rules.txt | xargs snakemake -k -j N supplement_figure_paper --allowed-rules` to create all of them.
+2. Run `snakemake -k -j N reports/paper_figures/fig-SXX.svg` (where again the number must be 0-padded) to create a single supplemental figure or `snakemake -k -j N supplement_figure_paper` to create all of them.

 If you have any trouble with the above, check the [troubleshooting](#troubleshooting) section to see if there's a solution to your